laravel/nova-docs/3.0/contributions.md

 php artisan nova:user
 ```

-### Configuring Webpack for development
+### Configuring Webpack For Development

 Nova's repository ships with a `webpack.mix.js.dist` file to help you get started contributing to Nova.
 You should create a copy of this file and name it `webpack.mix.js`.
 Take care to change the value of the line `.copy('public', '../nova-app/public/vendor/nova')` to point to your testing application's path.
-Doing so will ensure when you change code inside of Nova's JavaScript assets that your testing application's front-end assets are also updated.
+Doing so will ensure that when you change code inside of Nova's JavaScript assets that your testing application's front-end assets are also updated.